 What causes lymphoedema?

-Some breast cancer treatments, such as surgery to remove lymph nodes or radiation therapy to the armpit, can cause lymphoedema.
-People who have had surgery followed by radiation therapy to the armpit are more at risk of experiencing this side effect.
+Some breast cancer treatments may cause lymphoedema.
+These include surgery to remove lymph nodes and radiation therapy to the armpit.
+People who have had surgery followed by radiation therapy to the armpit are more at risk of lymphoedema.
+Lymphoedema can affect people at any time – during active treatment or months or even years afterward.
+Many people who are at risk never develop lymphoedema.

 Signs of lymphoedema